bhikeshkhute/Virtual-Hosts-Configuration-In-Apache-On-Different-OS-Using-Ansible/README.md

-# Virtual Hosts + SSL Configuration on nginx webserver by ansible
+# Virtual Hosts + SSL Configuration on nginx webserver

 Ansible is an open source configuration management tool.
 One of the important tools for devops engineer for robust automation.